wp-plugins/klaviyo/readme.txt

 == Frequently Asked Questions ==

-=Where is the Klaviyo code added?=
+= Where is the Klaviyo code added? =

-The Klaviyo code is added to the <head> section of your theme by default.
+Our analytics code is added to the &lt;head&gt; section of your theme by default.
 It should be somewhere near the bottom of that section.

 == Screenshots ==